cjumel/dotfiles/README.md

 make
 ```

-This will automatically create some alternative configuration files (not versioned with Git) and
+This will automatically create some alternative configuration files (not versioned with Git),
+`git clone` other configuration repositories, like my Neovim configuration, and create symbolink
-create symbolink links for all the configuration files with Stow.
-The `make` command can also be
+links for all the configuration files and directories with Stow.
+The `make` command can also be used
-used to update the alternative configuration files when their base files are updated.
+to update the alternative configuration files when their base files are updated (this will also
+erase any local change from Git repositories within the `dotfiles` directory).

 During the `make` command, if some files exist where Stow want to create symbolic links, Stow will
 fail.
 In that case, you can either remove or rename the conflicting files and run `stow .` again